ruchirai90/IT-LibraryManagementSystem/README.md

 ## Technology Stack Details

-Library Management system allows user to add, view and update book detaila in libary.
+Library Management system allows user to add, view and update book details in libary.

-This app contains an opinionated set of components for modern web development, including:
+This app contains an granular set of components built on -

 * [React]
 * [Redux]